denisbr/python-packagecloud/README.md

 ## Usage

-Example of how to purge all packages in a given repo:
+Example of how to destroy all packages in a given repo:

 ```
 #!/usr/bin/env python
-"""Destroy All Packages"""
+"""Destroy All Packages in myrepouser/myrepo"""
 from __future__ import print_function

 from PackageCloud import destroy_packages